HTTP-RPC/Kilo/README.md

 }
 ```

-`List` parameters are implicitly "required", since a list argument will never be `null` (although it may be empty).
+`List` parameters are implicitly required, since a list argument will never be `null` (although it may be empty).
 For all other required parameters, if a value is not provided, HTTP 400 will be returned.

 ### Path Variables
 Path variables are specified by a "?" character in an endpoint's resource path: